-Apple has released iPadOS 15 and iOS 15 beta 1 to developers.
-The update features massive design and usability improvements, along with enhancements focused on productivity and a distraction-free experience.
+Apple has released iPadOS 15 and iOS 15 beta 8 to developers.
+The major new operating system updates feature massive design and usability improvements, along with enhancements focused on productivity and a distraction-free experience.

 The update includes new updates for FaceTime, Messages, Maps, Notifications, Weather, Wallet, Safari, Health, and more.
 A new ”do not disturb’ feature called Focus is also part of this release which helps reduce distractions and notifications across Apple devices.
 The update also features new on-device intelligence improvements, advanced Spotlight search features, and improvements to Siri.